A Convexification Approach for Small-Signal Stability Constrained Optimal Power Flow: Convexified SSSC-OPF Problem

 In this work, we consider the quadratic presentation of power system DAE introduced in \cite{nguyen2016contraction}.
-This quadratic form leads to an affine Jacobian as $J(\mathbf{z})=J_0+\sum_kJ_kz_k$ for $k=1 \dots (n+m)$, for which hereafter we use its shorthand $J$.
+This quadratic form leads to an affine Jacobian expressed as $J(\mathbf{z})=J_0+\sum_kJ_kz_k$ for $k=1 \dots (n+m)$, for which hereafter we use its shorthand $J$.
 The common practice for small-signal stability is based on necessary and sufficient condition, i.e., the system is small-signal stable if and only if all the eigenvalues of the reduced Jacobian matrix have negative real part \cite{chen1998linear}.
-The reduced Jacobian is obtained by eliminating algebraic variables, and has the form of $\delta\mathbf{\dot x} = J_r \delta\mathbf{x}$ where $J_r = A -B D^{-1}C$.
+The reduced Jacobian is obtained by eliminating algebraic variables, and has the form of $\delta\mathbf{\dot x} = J_r \, \delta\mathbf{x}$ where $J_r = A -B D^{-1}C$.
 This eigenvalue-based approach has a major limitation rooted in the local validity of eigenvalue and eigenvalue sensitivity.
-The reduction approach also involves matrix inversion ,which introduces nonconvex nonlinear terms and involves a high computational cost \cite{pareek2018sufficient}.
+This local validity implies that repeated eigenvalue calculations are required even with the slightest of deviation in states.
+The reduction approach also involves matrix inversion, which introduces nonconvex, nonlinear terms, and involves a high computational cost \cite{pareek2019sufficient}.